MrJSwotinsky/Python_2025_2026/Unit_03_Loops/Lessons/2025_12_10_Wednesday_Break_Continue_and_Else.md

 1. Break and Continue
 2. Introducting a New Application of Else
 3. Interactive Live Coding
+4. Code Tracing
-4. Check for Understanding
+5. Check for Understanding
-5. Homework Head Start
+6. Homework Head Start

 **HOMEWORK:**